 Already the Sahara Mustard is showing up at the edge of Death Valley, and it is already within the Mojave National Preserve, in Joshua Tree NP, in the Grand Canyon NP , in Glen Canyon, in Lake Mead NRA, in Organ Pipe NM, and in Anza Borrego California State Park.

-In the desert portion of California, about half of the land is managed by government agencies, and based on the Lake Mead's experience, here is a list of what each agency needs to budget AT A MINIMUM in FY 2005, to deal with the mustard invasion, for Removal, Disposal, and Ecological Restoration of the original desert ecosystem:
+In the desert portion of California, about half of the land is managed by government agencies, and based on the Lake Mead's experience, here is a list of what each agency needs to budget AT A MINIMUM per year, to deal with the mustard invasion, for Removal, Disposal, and Ecological Restoration of the original desert ecosystem:

 ARMY, NTC Fort Irwin---------------------------

 BLM, Barstow Field Manager (includes ORV area)-- 5 million

 BLM, El Centro Field Manager------------------- 10 million

 BLM, Needles Field Manager---------------------- 5 million

 BLM, Palm Springs Field Manager---------------- 10 million

 BLM, Ridgecrest Field Manager(includes ORV area) 5 million